karrla/gitbook/README.md

 #Introduction

----

-###We are building an open-source monitoring and evaluation platform that streamlines data, brings transparency and builds capacity for humanitarian projects.
+We are building an open-source monitoring and evaluation platform that streamlines data, brings transparency and builds capacity for humanitarian projects.

 ---

 ##Challenges in Humanitarian Data.